jordanisaacs/snowfalldb/notes/notes.md

 Using a sysroot to cross compile `core` and `std`. rustc can cross compile so do not need to build rust itself for the target platform.
 The sysroot is just a crate that depends directly on core, std, and compiler_builtins (using paths).
 This lets us generate a Cargo.lock which in turn can generate a Cargo.nix.
 Now our "core" and "std" dependencies are not using the prebuilt ones, but instead our custom cross compiled version.

+For mustang we do not care about cross compiling any other dependencies the passed `rustc` and `cargo` commands (should be the build)

+## build-rust-crate

+Target is set in `build-crate.nix` based on the stdenv [source](https://github.com/NixOS/nixpkgs/blob/refs%2Fheads%2Fnixpkgs-unstable/pkgs/build-support/rust/build-rust-crate/build-crate.nix#L24).

 ## [Cross Compilation - nix.dev](https://nix.dev/tutorials/cross-compilation)

 Build platform: Where executable is built